When can EIS relief be claimed? What are the conditions for EIS relief? What are the benefits of EIS relief?

 - There will be no CGT charged on any gain of EIS shares disposed after the minimum holding period on which Income Tax relief was given and not withdrawn.

-- Gains realised on or after 3 December 2014 which qualified for Entrepreneurs' Relief may be reinvested in EIS (or Social Investment Tax relief) and will still remain eligible for ER when the deferred gain is realised.
+- Gains realised on or after 3 December 2014 which qualified for Business Asset Disposal Relief (BADR) may be reinvested in EIS (or Social Investment Tax Relief) and will still remain eligible for BADR when the deferred gain is realised.

-- It is important to claim ER the first time that any part of the deferred gain comes back into charge, even if there is no tax to pay due to losses or the annual exemption.
+- It is important to claim BADR the first time that any part of the deferred gain comes back into charge.
 If relief is not claimed on the first part of the gain to be realised then it cannot be claimed later in respect of any of the remaining gain.
+See Business Asset Disposal Relief (BADR).

 - If EIS shares are disposed of at a loss at any time, the loss (after any Income Tax relief has been taken into account) can be offset against income for that year and the previous year instead of being offset against capital gains.